Ever wondered how long are boxing rounds?

 - Major professional boxing bouts were reduced from 15 rounds to 12 in the early 1980s mainly for boxer’s safety.

 For both professional and amateur men’s boxing, a boxing round is three minutes long with one minute break in between each round.
-A standard professional boxing match has 12 rounds.

 A boxing round usually spans a duration of three minutes.
 This standard holds true for men’s professional boxing.
 The three-minute duration is a globally accepted convention.
 Again, amateur men’s boxing also follows the three-minute round structure.